field_block:node:guide:title

 Eating establishments are retailers and cannot sell liquor to any person or business for resale.
 Only liquor distributors can legally sell for resale.

 If you sell liquor, beer, or wine and are 10 or more days late in filing or paying your taxes, we will place you on the public Tax Delinquency (Liquor Posting) list.
-Tax types included are: sales, withholding, S corporation, corporate income, and certain partnership.
-(See Minnesota Statutes, Section 270C.725.)
+For more information, see Liquor Posting.

 Payment Agreements